-High school sophomores aged sixteen (16) or older, juniors, and seniors may also obtain up to [AMOUNT] unit of elective credit by participating in an internship, apprenticeship, or mentorship experience (an AIM Program); however, -if the State Board of Education develops rules to determine if apprenticeships, internships, and mentorships established pursuant to the AIM Act are eligible for academic credit toward meeting the graduation requirements set forth in OKLA.
+High school sophomores aged sixteen (16) or older, juniors, and seniors may also obtain elective credit by participating in an internship, apprenticeship, or mentorship experience (an AIM Program); however, if the State Board of Education develops rules to determine if apprenticeships, internships, and mentorships established pursuant to the AIM Act are eligible for academic credit toward meeting the graduation requirements set forth in OKLA.
 STAT. tit.
 70, § 11-103.6, the district will allow participating students to earn credit toward those graduation requirements.
 The following requirements must be met in order to participate:

-- The student must make advance arrangements with the school counselor/administrator [DESIGNEE].
-These arrangements must address, at a minimum, issues such as AIM Program learning objectives and evaluation, scheduling, and other issues which the counselor/administrator [DESIGNEE] deems appropriate to the situation. - The student's parent/guardian must consent, in writing, to AIM Program participation.
+- The student must make advance arrangements with the school counselor/administrator.
+These arrangements must address, at a minimum, issues such as AIM Program learning objectives and evaluation, scheduling, and other issues which the counselor/administrator deems appropriate to the situation. - The student's parent/guardian must consent, in writing, to AIM Program participation. - The student or his/her parent/guardian must assume responsibility for all transportation to and from the AIM Program site.